 Over 900 Years of History

-ver the last 900 years there have only been two owners of the Bucklebury Estate; Reading Abbey and the Winchcombe Family.
+here have only been two owners of the Bucklebury Estate over the last 900 years; Reading Abbey and the Winchcombe Family.
 King Henry I granted the Bucklebury Estate to the Benedictine Monks of Reading Abbey on 23rd June, 1121.
-The Abbot of Reading Abbey built a house at Bucklebury (on the current site of Bucklebury House) and constructed an elaborate series of fishponds, a dovecote, created a feudal field system and a Warren for rabbits.
+The Abbot of Reading Abbey built a house at Bucklebury (on the current site of Bucklebury House) and constructed an elaborate series of fishponds, a dovecote, a feudal field system and a warren for rabbits.
 The Abbot and Community of Reading Abbey oversaw the affairs of the Bucklebury Estate until 1538 when the Estate was confiscated by the Crown under the Dissolution of the Monasteries.
 The last Abbot of Reading, Hugh Faringdon, was martyred for his faith.

 In 1540 John Winchcombe, also known as Jack O’Newbury, a wealthy woollen merchant, acquired the parishes of Bucklebury and Thatcham from the Crown for £2,619.13s.
 4d.
 John Winchcombe demolished the Abbot’s house and built an impressive Tudor Mansion in its place.
 The Winchcombe Family also acquired estates at East Lockinge and East Shefford.
 The Winchombes remained at Bucklebury until the early 18th century.
 The Winchcombes represented Berkshire in Parliament and married into the Howard Family (Earls of Berkshire).
 The Winchcombes ran out of male heirs and the Estate passed to Lady Frances Winchcombe who married Henry St.John, Lord Bolingbroke, Secretary of State to Queen Anne.
 Lord and Lady Bolingbroke rebuilt the kitchens and stables at Bucklebury House.
 During this period Dean Swift, John Gay, Robert Harley and John Arbuthnot visited Bucklebury.